 Badmouth – Originally used to describe someone who hexes or curses someone.

-Banish – To use magic to rid something or repel something from a person or area.
+Banish – To use magick to rid something or repel something from a person or area.

 Besom – A broom made of twigs tied around a stick.
 Used in cleansing rituals and to invite beneficial energies to a space.